Jarrod Dyson

-Jarrod Martel Dyson (born August 15, 1984) is an American former professional baseball center fielder.
-He has played in Major League Baseball (MLB) for the Kansas City Royals, Seattle Mariners, Arizona Diamondbacks, Pittsburgh Pirates, Chicago White Sox and Toronto Blue Jays.
+Jarrod Martel Dyson (juh-ROD; born August 15, 1984) is an American former professional baseball center fielder.
+He has played in Major League Baseball (MLB) from 2010 to 2021 for the Kansas City Royals, Seattle Mariners, Arizona Diamondbacks, Pittsburgh Pirates, Chicago White Sox, and Toronto Blue Jays.

-Dyson was drafted by the Royals in the 50th round with the 1,475th pick of the 2006 Major League Baseball draft out of Southwest Mississippi Community College.
+Dyson was drafted by the Royals in the 50th round of the 2006 Major League Baseball draft out of Southwest Mississippi Community College.
 He made his MLB debut on September 7, 2010.
+He won the 2015 World Series with the Royals.
+Kansas City traded him to the Mariners before the 2017 season.
+He signed his first free agent contract with Arizona after that season, playing in a career-high 130 games in 2019.
+He played with four teams, including returning to the Royals, in his final two seasons in the majors.
+Dyson was successful at stealing bases, stealing at least 30 bases in 5 MLB seasons, but hit 21 home runs over 12 seasons.

 Amateur career

 Born and raised in McComb, Mississippi, Dyson attended McComb High School, where he starred in baseball and football as a running back.
 At McComb, Dyson earned All-Division honors but was passed over by most scouts due to his slight stature.
-Dyson later attended Southwest Mississippi Community College.
+He later attended Southwest Mississippi Community College.
 At Southwest, Dyson tied the single-season record with seven triples and set a record with 47 runs.